Apollo Tyres: History

+The company's second plant in Europe, was inaugurated by the Hungarian Prime Minister, Viktor Orban, in April 2017.

-European Operations
+European operations

 Apollo Tyres currently sells Apollo and Vredestein (or Maloya) branded tyres in Europe.
 The company currently operates two tyre factories in Europe; in the Netherlands and in Hungary.
-The Enschede plant was acquired from Vredestein, the newly buit facility southeasterly from Gyöngyöshalász was inaugurated for production on 7 April 2017.
+The Enschede plant was acquired from Vredestein, the newly built facility southeasterly from Gyöngyöshalász was inaugurated for production on 7 April 2017.

 Anti competition practices

 In April 2022, the Competition Commission of India raided the headquarters of Apollo Tyres along with other tyre companies like CEAT, MRF (Madras Rubber Factory) and Continental Tyre at multiple locations.
 Earlier in February the anti trust watch dog had released a statement about fining these tyre companies a total of ₹1,788 crores (of which Apollo Tyres fined ₹425.53 cr.) for sharing price sensitive information among themselves to manage their cartelization of tyre prices for supplies to the public transport corporation of Haryana state.
 Earlier the All India Tyre Dealers Federation had complained to the Ministry of Corporate Affairs about this cartelization of these companies to increase the tyre prices.
 The ministry had then referred the case to the CCI.